-Between 2005 and April 2017, 80 officers have been arrested on murder or manslaughter charges for on-duty shootings.
-Of those cases, 35% were convicted, while the rest were pending or not convicted, according to work by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.
+Between 2005 and April 2017, 80 officers had been arrested on murder or manslaughter charges for on-duty shootings.
+During that 12-year span, 35% were convicted, while the rest were pending or not convicted, according to work by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.

 Acquitted or charges dropped

 Then-St. Louis police officer Jason Stockley shot and killed Smith in December 2011, after Stockley and his partner, Brian Bianchi, witnessed a suspected drug transaction and Smith allegedly fled the scene.
 After the police chase ended, Stockley exited the SUV with his department-issued handgun and a personal AK-47 pistol, a violation of department policy, according to a criminal complaint.
 Stockley fired five times into Smith’s vehicle.

 Outcome: Stockley was acquitted after St. Louis Circuit Judge Timothy Wilson said the state failed to prove that Stockley did not act in self-defense.

 The 23-year old man was shot after a brief chase by then-Milwaukee officer Dominique Heaggan-Brown in August 2016.
 The shooting after a traffic stop sparked days of unrest in Milwaukee.

 Outcome: Jury found Heaggan-Brown not guilty of first-degree reckless homicide in June 2017.